 Then there is the problem of how do we make this feel like a class, with actual living humans in it, when it’s all online?

-- A free account for Zulip https://hist3814o.zulipchat.com which handles our private communications.
-To sign up for Zulip, you will receive via cuLearn a link to a private website into which you will enter your cumail email account.
-This will give you access to our Zulipchat space.
+- A free account for Slack https://hist3814osummer2019.slack.com which handles our private communications.
+To sign in to our Slack, you will receive via cuLearn a link to a private website into which you will enter your cumail email account.
+This will give you access to our Slack space.

 - An account on Github http://github.com; you will set this up on your own.